-The majority of injuries recorded and analyzed in 2023 resulted from slips, trips, falls, chemical contact, material handling, sprains the difference we make together. \bigcirc Composed of volunteers and strains, which are common types of injuries in our industry. across functions, divisions and sites, the IDB Council works to There were no incidents or injuries resulting from commuting devise and manage IDB programs and share knowledge, insights transport organized by the company. \bigcirc In 2023, we launched and experiences across our network.
-The Council is supported a special emphasis program to focus on the reduction of slips, by a global community of site ambassadors and sponsored by trips, and falls (STF).
-The program covers key element of an a dedicated steering committee comprised of senior leaders effective STF program including common at-risk behaviors. from Legal, HR and Communications to represent and advocate for IDB at the EC and Board level.
+The majority of injuries recorded and analyzed in 2023 resulted from slips, trips, falls, chemical contact, material handling, sprains and strains, which are common types of injuries in our industry.
+There were no incidents or injuries resulting from commuting transport organized by the company. $\bigcirc$ In 2023, we launched a special emphasis program to focus on the reduction of slips, trips, and falls (STF).
+The program covers key element of an effective STF program including common at-risk behaviors.